omarelkashef/microcloud-cluster-manager/HACKING.md

 # Running the local development cluster

 Once you have all the prerequisite dependencies installed.
-You can start the development clutser by running the following commands in project root:
+You can start the development cluster by running the following commands in project root:

 ### Start the development cluster
 ```